 But fret not, my online friends, for Ethereum is something you may have heard of.
 It’s the second-largest cryptocurrency next to Bitcoin (which you’ve definitely seen around before).

 NFTs are digital assets, but they store more information than your regular Ethereum coin, which makes them different.
 Your ownership of these assets is recorded, like a ledger, on the blockchain.
 But what on Earth is a blockchain?

-Uhhh, let’s get in someone who isn’t smooth-brained for this one.
+Uhhh, let’s get in someone who isn’t smooth-brained in for this one.

 Blockchain?
 Now you’re making shit up.

-“A blockchain is a digital and distributed ledger of transactions or decentralized database that keeps continuously updated digital records in real-time across a network of computers,” he said.
+“A blockchain is a digital and distributed ledger of transactions or decentralised database that keeps continuously updated digital records in real-time across a network of computers,” he said.